haskell/containers/docs/set.rst

     Set.intersection :: Ord a => Set a -> Set a -> Set a
     Set.intersection l r = ...

-:haddock_short:`Data.Set#intersection` returns a set the elements that are in both sets ``l`` and ``r`` (`set intersection
+:haddock_short:`/Data.Set#intersection` returns a set the elements that are in both sets ``l`` and ``r`` (`set intersection
 <https://en.wikipedia.org/wiki/Intersection_(set_theory)>`_).